Akkermansia muciniphila: the next-generation probiotic and what trials have actually shown

 The first human safety and efficacy study

-Belgian investigators conducted a 3-month randomized, double-blind, placebo-controlled trial in 32 overweight/obese insulin-resistant adults [1].
+Belgian investigators conducted a 3-month randomized, double-blind, placebo-controlled proof-of-concept study in overweight/obese insulin-resistant adults; 40 were enrolled and 32 completed.
 Three arms received daily oral capsules of live or pasteurized A. muciniphila or placebo.
-Pasteurized A. muciniphila (10^10 cells/day) was safe, improved insulin sensitivity (HOMA-IR), reduced total cholesterol, plasma LPS, and gamma-glutamyl-transferase, and caused a small reduction in body weight and fat mass.
-The live formulation also appeared safe but had less consistent metabolic effects.
+Pasteurized A. muciniphila (1010 cells/day) was safe and well tolerated, improved insulin sensitivity by roughly 29%, and reduced insulinemia and plasma total cholesterol versus placebo, alongside small reductions in body weight, fat mass, and markers of liver dysfunction and inflammation from baseline.
+The live formulation also appeared safe but produced less consistent metabolic effects.
+Crucially, this was a pilot — it was powered for safety and exploratory endpoints, not to prove clinical outcomes.

 Why the pasteurized form works

-Bacterial inactivation by pasteurization preserves the outer-membrane protein Amuc_1100, which is the key signaling molecule from A. muciniphila that engages TLR2 and downstream pathways improving gut barrier and metabolic markers [2].
-Pasteurization solves a manufacturing problem (live A. muciniphila is oxygen-sensitive and difficult to stabilize) and may actually be the more reproducible therapeutic form.
+Bacterial inactivation by pasteurization preserves the outer-membrane protein Amuc_1100, which is a key signaling molecule from A. muciniphila that engages Toll-like receptor 2 and downstream pathways improving the gut barrier and metabolic markers.
+In obese and diabetic mice, a purified Amuc_1100 protein partly recapitulated the metabolic benefits of the whole bacterium.
+Pasteurization also solves a manufacturing problem — live A. muciniphila is oxygen-sensitive and difficult to stabilize — and may actually be the more reproducible therapeutic form.

 Extension into metabolic syndrome and NAFLD